zweily/copilot-api/README.md

 A wrapper around GitHub Copilot API to make it OpenAI compatible, making it usable for other tools.

-**Note:** Image/vision capabilities are now supported (experimental) but only work with the gpt-4o model, despite other models showing vision support in their metadata.
-See [Vision, agent mode, next edit suggestions, and more for GitHub Copilot in VS Code January release (v0.24)](https://github.blog/changelog/2025-02-06-next-edit-suggestions-agent-mode-and-prompts-files-for-github-copilot-in-vs-code-january-release-v0-24/)

 ## Demo

 https://github.com/user-attachments/assets/7654b383-669d-4eb9-b23c-06d7aefee8c5